 5. FREQUENT PENCIL TIP BREAKAGE

 Have you noticed your child needing to frequently sharpen their pencil due to breakage?
 This is commonly caused by excessive pressure being placed on the tip of the pencil.
 A poor pencil grip can cause your child difficulties in holding and gaining control of their pencil, which may result in the need to grip the pencil tighter and apply extra pressure, causing pencil breakage.

 6. TIRED OR COMPLAINING OR SORE HANDS

-Incorrect pencil grip can cause additional pressure or strain on certain areas of a child’s body.
+Poor pencil grip can cause additional pressure or strain on certain areas of a child’s body.
 Applying too much pressure to their pencil can result in soreness and tiredness of the fingers, hand and shoulders.
-Back and neck pain are also quite common as a child may need to stretch or bend their body to be able to view their work, as incorrect positioning of the hand may obstruct vision.
+Back and neck pain are also quite common as a child may need to stretch or bend their body to be able to view their work, as incorrect positioning of the hand when writing, may obstruct vision.

 7. DIFFICULTY COMPLETING TASKS ON TIME

 When a child is spending so much time trying to correct a pencil grip, gain control of their pencil or experiencing fatigue and tiredness in their hand, finger and shoulder muscles due to excess pressure or poor body posture, their attention to writing is consistently delayed and interrupted, resulting in insufficient time for a child to complete their task on time.